Saskatchewan First Act bill passed following final reading inside Legislature

 The act was introduced into the legislative assembly last fall.

 The act will go to the Lt.
-Governor for royal assent once it is passed in the legislature.
+Governor for royal assent but will likely face legal challenges.
+The Federation of Sovreign Indigenous Nations (FSIN) says it will go to court because the bill infringes on inherent treaty rights.